qsmith98/BasicCAD/README.md

 ### Reflection

 This was my second time in Onshape I felt very well prepared and this part was very easy but today adding the image of it in Github was so frustrating after an hour of trying and watching the video that I eventually gave up but I will try again tommorrow.
+I figured out this images and now it is easy.

 ---